franciscocobas/ReactNativeDarkMode/README.md

 ### 3 - React Navigation

 React Navigation is a library that holds Routing and navigation for your React Native(RN) app.
 This library is being used by many developers lately.
-And personally I think is robust and a great choice to hold Routing and navigation in RN.
-Also it's a great choice if we want to have a **default theme in your app and apply to all screens**.
+And personally I think it is robust and a great choice to hold Routing and navigation in RN.
+It's also a great choice if you want to have a **default theme in your app and apply to all screens**.

-According to the offical documentation, to install React Navigation we need to run  the following commands:
+According to the official documentation, to install React Navigation we need to run  the following commands:

 1. **React Navigation:** `npm install @react-navigation/native`